 The stone structure of the Mosque of the Fishery has been completely whitewashed on its exterior, including the domes and vaults of the roof, resulting in a clean, unified appearance.
 One of the only hints of color on the crisp exterior is a thin line of tile-work that trims the decorative merlons running along the top of the mosque's perimeter walls facing the street and the Place des Martyrs.
 Another decorative element on the exterior of the building is a delicate metal finial composed of four stacked spheres atop the central dome.

 Though the planning and decoration of the Mosque of the Fishery reveals a clear Ottoman influence, curiously the minaret of the mosque is based almost entirely on traditional North African models.
 Initially reaching thirty meters high, today the minaret extends twenty-five meters above the level of the Place des Martyrs due to the gradually rising street level.
 The minaret is square in plan, with a straight shaft that houses three interior levels connected by a narrow winding enclosed stair.
 The two upper levels of the whitewashed stone structure are inset with decorative panels; the rectangular inset panels on the second level frame ovals are of patterned tile, while the third level features clock-faces surrounded by rectangular tiled frames on all four elevations.
+The clock, integrated into the minaret by Bournichon, was originally part of the the Palais Jénina.
 Above the third level is a balcony edged by pyramidal merlons, accentuated by a wide tiled cornice wrapping all four elevations.
 The balcony surrounds a small square pavilion with a domed roof, also trimmed with petite merlons and capped by a finial of three metal spheres.
 The pavilion is open air, with doubled arched openings and a central oculus as perforations on all four sides.

 The confusion of architectural traditions continues in the decoration of the interior, where the minbar's ornamental carvings reveal decidedly Italian influences while the mihrab's prominent horseshoe arch follows Andalusian models.
 The use of Italian marble instead of wood for the minbar reflects Ottoman tastes, though the components are all typical of North African minbars.